slakbal/gotowebinar/README.md

 ]
 ```

-You can on the $gotoResponse directly access the properties in the response object:
+You can now on $gotoResponse directly access the properties in the response object:

 ```php
 $gotoResponse->webinarKey